ripytide/ks3-project/Lesson1b/slides/0-slide.md

 pygame.display.flip()
 ```

-Make sure to write this code AFTER you created the screen but BEFORE you start the infinite loop - order is important!

 The three numbers represent the RGB value `[red, green, blue]` of the colour.
 The maximum is 255 (bright) and the minimum is 0 (dark).

 ![background](/images/filled_screen.png)